With racing and music events, Tesla gets over marketing allergy in China

 The sources added, however, that Tesla is spending far less than what a conventional carmaker in China would be spending on marketing.

-In Tesla’s favor, it has been exporting cars to China since 2014 and remains the benchmark that other automakers in China often compare their electric vehicles to when they advertise.
+In Tesla’s favour, it has been exporting cars to China since 2014 and remains the benchmark that other automakers in China often compare their electric vehicles to when they advertise.

 The launch of the Model 3 for the Chinese market in late February has also gone well, sending Tesla’s China revenue jumping 42% to $1.5 billion in the first half - equivalent to 13.5% of total revenue.